zowe/docs-site/docs/user-guide/configure-xmem-server.md

 :::info**Required roles:** system programmer, security administrator
 :::

-:::note
+:::tip**Important**
-This page describes how to configure the cross server manually, however most part of this configuration should be already done during the [Zowe configuration](./configuring-overview).
+This article describes how to configure the cross server manually.
+However, most of this configuration should already be performed during [Zowe configuration](./configuring-overview).
-If you have successfully run the `zwe init` command then the load modules are already installed, APF authorization and SAF configuration are done and the only thing you need to perform is to configure the load modules to run in [key 4 non-swappable](#key-4-non-swappable)
+If you have already successfully run the `zwe init` command, the load modules are already installed, and APF authorization and SAF configuration is complete.

+In this case, the final step is to configure the load modules to run in [key 4 non-swappable](#key-4-non-swappable).
 :::

 To install and configure the cross memory server, it is necessary to define APF-authorized load libraries, program properties table (PPT) entries, and a parmlib.
 Performing these steps requires familiarity with z/OS.